Binghui99/binghuiweb.github.io/index.md

 ## About Me

 I am a Ph.D. student in the [Electrical and Computer Engineering](https://cde.nus.edu.sg/ece/) at the National University of Singapore (NUS), advised by [Prof. Mohan Gurusamy](https://cde.nus.edu.sg/ece/staff/mohan-gurusamy/) and [Dr. Dinil Mon Divakaran](https://www.dinil.net/).
+I enjoy reading books, watching movies, and playing badminton.
+The final goal of my life is to have a kind a loving heart.

 ## Research Interests